Confusion is growing,

 And historically, female pastors are an early step toward liberalism.

-There are over 170 female pastors currently serving in the SBC in direct contradiction to both God’s Word (i.e. 1 Tim 2:12–13; 1 Tim 3:1–7; Titus 1:6–9) and the Baptist Faith and Message 2000 ( Section VI.
+As of June 2023, there are currently over 1000 SBC churches with female pastors.
+This is in direct contradiction to both God’s Word (i.e. 1 Tim 2:12–13; 1 Tim 3:1–7; Titus 1:6–9) and the Baptist Faith and Message 2000 ( Section VI.
 “The Church”).
-This is only a small sampling, and there are likely hundreds more.
 These churches are confused in thinking that embracing God’s word on this issue will lead to institutional decline.
 Many of these churches don’t understand that the same interpretive method that leads to female pastors also leads to practicing homosexual pastors.

 Dozens of SBC churches have already left or stopped contributing to the Cooperative Program due to the toleration of female pastors within the convention on this issue and more.
 Generally speaking, history shows that once a denomination has female pastors, it’s usually just a matter of time until they ordain homosexual pastors.
 The American Baptist Churches USA allowed female pastors in 1985 and then homosexual pastors in 1999.
 The Episcopal Church USA went from having female pastors in 1976 to homosexual pastors in 1996.
 For the ELCA, it was 1988 to 2009.
 For the PCUSA, it was 1956 to 2011.
 And after the United Methodists allowed female pastors in 1956, they are now hemorrhaging over homosexual ordination, and it’s the conservatives who are leaving.